jakkso/vehicular/README.md

 # Usage

-CLSearch runs in a custom shell that stores all the various search parameters.
+Vehicular runs in a custom shell that manages all the various search parameters.
 There are a lot of possible search parameters, inside the shell run `help` to view all the commands. and `help <command>` to view help info for `<command>`.
 Tab autocomplete works for commands that have specific options.

- Of all the parameters, only a few a required: `city`, `seller_type`, `vehicle_type` and `make_model`.
+ Of all the parameters, only a few are required: `city`, `seller_type`, `vehicle_type` and `make_model`.

 * `city`